rfangit/rfangit.github.io/_posts/2025-11-10-minima_volumes_sharp.md

     <p class="mb-0">Should future work prioritize minima flatness in search of data-efficient algorithms for deep learning?</p>
 </blockquote>

-The existing experiments that re-motivated the flat minima hypothesis studied improved generalization with small-batch training. <d-cite key="keskarLargeBatchTrainingDeep2017"></d-cite> Recreating these experiments (with volumes instead of eigenvalue based flatness metrics, see our paper appendix) shows a trend where high volume minima have improved generalization.
+The experiments that re-motivated the flat minima hypothesis studied improved generalization with small-batch training <d-cite key="keskarLargeBatchTrainingDeep2017"></d-cite> .
+Recreating these experiments (with volumes instead of eigenvalue based flatness metrics, see our paper appendix) shows a trend where high volume minima have improved generalization.
 So to be precise, we see the relationship between flatness and generalization depends on how these minima were obtained.

-Probing deeper into theoretical explanations for the flat minima hypothesis, the most common is a complexity argument - a minima which is flat, can stored in less bits and is thus lower in complexity. <d-cite key="hintonKeepingNeuralNetworks1993"></d-cite> This link appears weak, but that may be why we observe these differing trends.
+Probing deeper into theoretical explanations for the flat minima hypothesis, the most common is a complexity argument - a minima which is flat, can stored in less bits and is thus lower in complexity <d-cite key="hintonKeepingNeuralNetworks1993"></d-cite> .
+This link appears weak, but that may be why we observe these differing trends.
 Minima can correspond to low complexity solutions without generally being flat in parameter space.

-For examples, see the simple analytic solutions obtained from grokking <d-cite key="gromovGrokkingModularArithmetic2023"></d-cite> and measurements of their Kolmogorov complexity. <d-cite key="DEMOSS2025134859"></d-cite>
+For examples, see the simple analytic solutions obtained from grokking <d-cite key="gromovGrokkingModularArithmetic2023"></d-cite> and measurements of their Kolmogorov complexity <d-cite key="DEMOSS2025134859"></d-cite> .

 As a final point, we note while the trends may be unclear, there does not seem to be any flat minima which generalize as well as the sharp minima.
-Our results suggest the large data driven models of today are in some sense 'sharp', and adding more data to improve them only results in even sharper minima.
+Our results suggest the large data-driven models of today are in some sense 'sharp', and adding more data to improve them only results in even sharper minima.

-Given that we have no evidence of the existence hypothetical very flat and very good minima, it may be time to consider approaches aside from flatness.
+Given that we have no evidence of the hypothetical existence of very flat and very good minima, it may be time to consider approaches aside from flatness.